Nhendy12/flights/README.md

 $ npm start
 ```

-## Final Thoughts/Things to tell Client 🔔
+## Final Thoughts/Things to share with Client 🔔

+* Add clustering of points so the map isn't messy when there is a ton of airports
+* Ask for exact colors rgb's (I tried to match it as close as I could)
-Possibly move to worker if files are too big
+* Possibly move to csv parser to a worker if files are too big.
+I would ask the client for expected file sizes

-*
+* There is no error handling if uploaded csv is not the expected format